ajakaja/ajakaja.github.io/_posts/2023-10-24-divergence.md

 Note that this doesn't require you to keep using the $$\del$$ symbol, either.
 You can totally compute a 2-divergence in $$\bb{R}^3$$, or a 3-divergence in $$\bb{R}^4$$, etc.

-Disclaimer: I don't really know how to double-check these formulas because I haven't found a resource on them.
-But they makes sense, I think?

 Fun fact: this construction works in $$\bb{R}^1$$ also, but it's kinda weird.
 What's the 1d version of $$\hat{\b{r}}/r^2$$ in $$\bb{R}^3$$ or $$\hat{\b{r}}_{xy}/r_{xy}$$ in $$\bb{R}^2$$?
 Well, it's $$\hat{\b{r}}_{x}$$, the "one dimensional radius function", also written less strangely as $$\sgn(x) \hat{\b{x}}$$.

 $$\begin{aligned} \del \cdot  (\hat{\b{r}}_x ) &= (\p_x \hat{\b{x}}) \cdot (\sgn(x) \hat{\b{x}}) \\